 2. Subscribe to Pairs

-Immediately after connecting, send a JSON message to subscribe to specific currency pairs:
+Immediately after connecting, send a JSON message to subscribe to specific currency pairs:3.
+Receive Initial Configuration

 Example Initial Message: